 What You Need to Know

 While 1 GB of system memory is plenty to run OS X 10.4 Tiger comfortably, it is just adequate for OS X 10.5 Leopard and truly inadequate for OS X 10.6 Snow Leopard, which isn’t happy with less than 2 GB.
 For OS X 10.7 Lion, 2 GB is a starting point and 4 GB will make you happier.
-OS X 10.8 Mountain Lion and 10.9 Mavericks really call for 4 GB, and 10.10 Yosemite will want the 6 GB maximum Mid 2007 iMacs support – even though Apple says Yosemite will run with 2 GB.
+OS X 10.8 Mountain Lion and 10.9 Mavericks really call for 4 GB, and 10.10 Yosemite and 10.11 El Capitan want the 6 GB maximum Mid 2007 iMacs support – even though Apple says Yosemite will run with 2 GB.
 More RAM always makes OS X run more smoothly.

 Note that 20″ aluminum iMacs use an 18-bit LCD, which can only display 262,144 colors, not the “millions” all other iMacs can display.
 This should be good enough for most users.